-The Company has experienced recurring operating losses although positive operating cash flow was generated in both 2019 and 2018.
-Historically, the Company has been dependent on raising capital from the sale of securities in order to continue to operate and to meet our obligations in the ordinary course of business.
-Management believes that our cash and cash equivalents, combined with the anticipated revenues from the sale of the Company's products will be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with the Company's existing operations through the next 12 months following the issuance of these Company's consolidated financial statements.
+The Company has been negatively impacted by the COVID-19 pandemic, and has historically experienced recurring losses and has been dependent on raising capital from the sale of securities in order to continue to operate and meet the Company's obligations in the ordinary course of business.
+Since the equity financing in May 2018 and a change in management, and prior to COVID, the Company had improved revenues, gross profit, generated positive cash flow from operations, refinanced its debt at a lower interest rate and received cash proceeds from the Paycheck Protection Program loan (the "PPP loan") and the EIDL loan (defined in Note 9 below).
+Management believes that the Company's cash and cash equivalents, combined with the anticipated revenues from the sale or use of the Company's products and the proceeds from the PPP loan and the EIDL loan, will be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations through the next 12 months following the date of the issuance of these consolidated financial statements.
+However, the negative impact of the COVID-19 outbreak on the financial markets could interfere with our ability to access financing and to access it on favorable terms, if at all.